abstractFlo/atlas-docs/installation/integrate-in-your-own-stack.md

 {% endtabs %}

 {% hint style="success" %}
-Now you able to start using the Framework.
+Now you are able to start using the Framework.
 Have fun with it ❤
 {% endhint %}